Medically reviewed by Kristin Hall, FNP

 Numerous other SSRIs are approved to treat panic disorder, post-traumatic stress disorder and other related conditions.
 It’s also common for some SSRIs to be prescribed off-label for certain forms of anxiety.

 Although the exact role of serotonin in anxiety disorders isn’t fully understood, SSRIs may help to treat anxiety because of their effects on serotonin levels in the brain.

 Antidepressants, including SSRIs, have a reputation for causing weight gain.
 While it’s true that some people gain weight after starting antidepressants, many don’t, and not all antidepressants are equally likely to affect your weight and body composition.

-Studies tend to suggest that paroxetine (Paxil) is significantly more likely to cause weight gain than other SSRIs.
+Not all SSRIs are linked with weight gain.
+Research tends to suggest that paroxetine (Paxil) is significantly more likely to cause weight gain than other SSRIs.

 In a 2000 study, researchers found that paroxetine (Paxil) caused the most significant increase in weight over a 26 to 32 week period.
-The other SSRIs used in the study — sertraline (Zoloft) and fluoxetine (Prozac) — produced nonsignificant weight gain or loss of less than one percent of the patients’ starting body weight.
+The other SSRIs used in the study -- sertraline (Zoloft) and fluoxetine (Prozac) -- produced nonsignificant weight gain or loss of less than one percent of the patients’ starting body weight.

 Some SSRIs are also linked to weight loss.
-For example, two separate studies of fluoxetine — one from 1991 and another from 1999 — found that people prescribed fluoxetine lost a modest amount of weight while using this medication to treat depression.
+For example, two separate studies of fluoxetine -- one from 1991 and another from 1999 -- found that people prescribed fluoxetine lost a modest amount of weight while using this medication to treat depression.

-To avoid experiencing withdrawal symptoms, it’s important to talk to your healthcare provider before stopping or adjusting your dosage of any SSRI.
+To avoid experiencing withdrawal symptoms, it’s important to talk with your healthcare provider before stopping or adjusting your dosage of any SSRI.